Azure-Samples/cosmosdb-materialized-views/README.md

+---
+page_type: sample
+languages:
+- csharp
+products:
+- azure
+description: "This sample shows how materialized view can be kept updated in near-real time using a completely serverless approach with Azure Function, Cosmos DB and Cosmos DB Change Feed"
+urlFragment: cosmosdb-materialized-views
+---

 # Near-Real Time Updated Materialized View With Cosmos DB and Azure Functions

 This sample shows how materialized view can be kept updated in near-real time using a completely serverless approach with